 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot into one of your muscles.

-- It is important that you or your child receive all three doses at the right time.
-If you miss your scheduled shot, call your doctor to make another appointment as soon as possible.
+- Missed dose: It is important that you receive all doses at the right times.
+If you miss a scheduled shot, call your doctor to make another appointment as soon as possible.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.